etrusci-org/olay/app/mod/quotes/README.md

 ### Notes

 - To load a remote source, the crossorigin settings must be set accordingly on the server.
 Use a [CDN](https://www.jsdelivr.com) if you get an `Cross-Origin Request Blocked` error can not change these settings.
+You won't have this problem if you [host](./../../../DEVELOPMENT.md) both the app and the quotes file yourself.
 - Javascript example for a valid quotes file:
   ```js
   export const quotes = [